 Field trials have shown 90-95% control of ryegrass with Fluazifop-P-butyl.
 Its selective action and effectiveness make it a popular choice for ryegrass management in row crops.

-6. Imazapyr Herbicide
+6. Imazapyr Herbicide– Best Long-Residual Non-Selective Herbicide for Ryegrass

 Imazapyr is a non-selective, systemic herbicide used for controlling ryegrass in non-crop areas, industrial sites, and rights-of-way.
 Its active ingredient, imazapyr, inhibits acetolactate synthase (ALS) in weeds, leading to their death.
 This makes it highly effective against ryegrass, including resistant biotypes.